1. Can I apply to the MJ programme if I have not studied journalism before, or if I do not have a journalism background?

 Details of scholarships can be found on the Scholarships page.
 In general, only candidates who have been accepted for admission are eligible to apply for scholarships.

-No. Applications must be made online at http://www.als.hku.hk/admission/tpg.
-It is suggested you have your supporting documents reach the University by the deadline of 31 January 2017.
+No. Applications must be made online at http://www.als.hku.hk/admission/tpg. and upload your supporting documents to the online application system by the deadline.

 Yes, top employers recognise the quality and standard of our MJ degree and graduates.
 Our graduates are have been recruited by many leading news and media organisations in the region and around the world.

 Yes.
 The Hong Kong Immigration Department issues student visas to applicants enrolling in full-time courses at the University.
-Details of the visa application procedure are available from HKU’s Centre of Development and Resources (CEDARS) for international students and China Affairs Office (CAO) for mainland students.
+Details of the visa application procedure are available from HKU’s Admissions and Academic Liaison Section (AAL)

 Hong Kong is an expensive city.
 Students living in on-campus postgraduate residences will require approximately US$1,000–$1,200 per month to cover food, lodging and general living expenses (excluding tuition fees).
 If living off-campus, students can expect to budget more as accommodation can be more expensive (single room from HK$40 per sq. ft. up, excluding utilities).
 See preparatory guide for non-local students.

 There is limited accommodation for non-local postgraduates at St. John’s College, Graduate House, Morrison Hall and Pokfield Road Residences.
-Most of our students share flats with their classmates or other students in private accommodation close to the university e.g.
+Most of our students share flats with their classmates or other students in private accommodation close to the university.
+Here are some options:

 Unfortunately university admission policy does not allow deferment.
 If for some reason you cannot take up an admission offer, you will have to re-apply, although you could be exempted from the qualifying written examination and interview.